 Look.
 Facebook advertising has been a revelation.
 It’s changed the industry.
 But iOS 14 is likely the first of many steps back to the way online advertising used to be.

 The march towards more perceived privacy and less tracking and micro-targeting is only beginning.
 Targeting will become more difficult.
-How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. won’t be as effective.
+The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More won’t be as effective.
 Ads simply won’t work as well.